 The museum is open daily from 9:30 a.m. - 5 p.m. in the summer with the exception of July 4th, when the museum participates in the Dubois Town Fourth of July Parade with several tanks and other military vehicles driven in the parade.
 Days and hours of operation in late fall, winter and early spring may be reduced.
 Current hours are listed below on this page.

 Free daily gallery tours are available.
-Refer to our Facebook page for daily tour schedules.
+You can find our tour schedule here.

 The National Museum of Military Vehicles was recognized as one of the 10 best new attractions in the U.S. for 2020 in a national competition conducted by USA Today.

 Soon, the NMMV has broken ground on another building.
-The new building on the expanding camus will feature additional office space, a food court and a 500-seat auditorium.
+The new building on the expanding campus will feature additional office space, a food court and a 500-seat auditorium.